The Commercial Upright Refrigerator Buying Guide

 A few minutes of care each day can save you from major headaches down the road.
 Regular cleaning and checking of your refrigerator helps it last longer and prevents expensive repairs.
 Get your team into the habit of running through a quick checklist at the end of every shift.
 Start by wiping down the interior and exterior surfaces to prevent buildup.
 Check the temperature display to make sure it's holding steady within the food-safe zone.
 You should also inspect the door gaskets to ensure they are creating a tight seal when closed.
 A loose seal lets cold air escape, forcing the compressor to work harder and use more energy.

-Knowing When to Call a Professional
+When Is It Time to Call a Professional?

 Pro Tips for Lowering Your Energy Bill